Skip to main content

 1. Validity period

-Select a validity period for the certificate: 1 year, 2 years, or 3 years.
+Under Validity period, select a validity period for your certificate: 1 year, 2 years, or 3 years.

-If needed, you can customize the expiration date or certificate length.
-However, you cannot exceed the 39-month maximum EV code signing certificate validity
+If needed, customize the expiration date or certificate length.
+However, you can't exceed the 39-month maximum EV code signing certificate validity.

 2. Auto-renew